-Ballona Creek was, until the great flood of 1825, the outfall of the Los Angeles River (Reagan 1915) when the river changed course and left Ballona Creek as a 83,000-ha watershed drained by Ballona Creek.
+Ballona Creek was, until the great flood of 1825, the outfall of the Los Angeles River (Reagan 1915) when the river changed course and left Ballona Creek with a modest 83,000-ha watershed.
 The watershed extends westward from the western edge of downtown Los Angeles and along the southern flank of the Santa Monica Mountains.
 South of downtown Los Angeles, it includes much of south Los Angeles west of the present 110 Freeway and encompassing the Baldwin Hills and the Centinela Creek watershed, which also flows into the Ballona Wetlands at Playa del Rey.
 The watershed is highly urbanized, with substantial loss of once-extensive wetlands and near-complete channelization of Ballona Creek and its tributaries.